Cyriacus Wilche

-Cyriacus Wilche or Cyriakus Wilcke (c.1620 – 26 April 1667 in Jena) was a German composer of the Baroque period.
+Cyriacus Wilche or Cyriakus Wilcke (c.1620 in Pfiffelbach– 26 April 1667 in Jena) was a German composer of the Baroque period.

 Background

 Cyriacus Wilche worked as a musician at the court of Weimar until 1662.
 From 1662 until his death in 1667, he was employed as a musician in Jena.
 The godfather of one of his children was Bernhard II, Duke of Saxe-Jena.

 He is best known today for his Battaglia for 2 violins, 2 violas and continuo.
 Possibly his only surviving work, it has survived in manuscript form as part of the Rost Codex.
+It was recorded by Musica Antiqua Köln.

 Wilche was possibly the grandfather of Anna Magdalena Bach, the second wife of Johann Sebastian Bach.